lynnntropy/lynn.zone/blog/your-instrumentation-ts-might-not-be-doing-anything.md

 ---
-title: Your `instrumentation.ts` Might Not Be Doing Anything
+title: You Might Have Misplaced Your `instrumentation.ts`
 date: 2025-12-27
 ---